A mean-field theory approach to 3D nematic phase transitions in microtubules: Models

-We can now use Eq. \ref{eig} with $\ell=m=0$ to obtain $F[1]=4\pi \mathfrak{F}_0$.
-In the isotropic (and stationary) state of the system, all angular dependence drops out of our variables, which we denote with an overbar over the previously defined variables, and our system of equations in Eqs. \ref{four} becomes
+Using this, the isotropic solution can now be calculated.
+In the isotropic (and stationary) state of the system, which will be denoted by overbars, all angular dependence drops out and Eqs.~\ref{four} becomes